ConnorMachon/FPL_Predictions/README.md

 -	Score difference between the 1st & last season
 -	Career score (calculated by taking the total career points divided by the total career games played)
 -	Presence of a constant positive or negative trend
--	# of years playing in the Serie A
+-	Number of years playing in the Serie A
 -	Last season’s avg score

 ‘https://towardsdatascience.com/beating-the-fantasy-premier-league-game-with-python-and-data-science-cf62961281be’ & ‘https://github.com/Botafogo1894/Project1’